 Carotid artery disease

-Carotid artery disease is a condition in which the carotid arteries become narrowed or blocked.
-When the arteries become narrowed, the condition is called carotid stenosis.
+Carotid artery disease occurs when the carotid arteries become narrowed or blocked.

-The carotid arteries provide the main blood supply to the brain.
+The carotid arteries provide part of the main blood supply to your brain.
 They are located on each side of your neck.
-You can feel their pulse under the jawline.
+You can feel their pulse under your jawline.

-The plaque may slowly block or narrow the carotid artery or cause a clot (thrombus) to form more suddenly.
-Clots can lead to stroke.
+The plaque may slowly block or narrow the carotid artery.
+Or it may cause a clot to form suddenly.
+A clot that completely blocks the artery can lead to stroke.

 Risk factors for blockage or narrowing of the arteries include: